bzminer/bzminer/README.md

     "clear_log_file": false, // by default, the log file will not be cleared when bzminer starts. set this to true to clear the log file when bzminer starts

     "nvidia_only": false, // only mine using nvidia cards

+    "nvidia_opencl": false, // have opencl enumerate nvidia devices. allows the "force_opencl" option for nvidia cards. disabled by default

     "amd_only": false, // only mine using amd cards